ccg-v/inception/README.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`docker run -v /home/carlos/dev:/app ubuntu:24.04`

-will map the local folder `/home/carlos/dev` into the container at `/app`.
+This maps the local folder `/home/carlos/dev` into the container at `/app`.

-You can easily update the files on your computer, and the changes will be instantly reflected inside the container without the need to rebuild or modify the container itself.
+- You can easily update the files on the host and see the changes immediately in the container.
+- No need to rebuild the container to test code changes

 Bind mounts tightly couple the container to the host machine’s filesystem, which means that processes running in a container can modify the host filesystem.
 This includes creating, modifying, or deleting system files or directories.
 Therefore, _it is crucial to be cautious with permissions and ensure proper access controls to prevent any security risks or conflicts_.